itsdddaniel/BDI/README.md

 # Content

-Repository of all the content seen in the class of Data Bases I - I PAC 2021 of National Autonomous University of Honduras (NAUH).
+Repository of all the content seen in the class of Data Bases I - I PAC 2021 of the National Autonomous University of Honduras (NAUH).